ISS-over.me

 When is the best time to see meteors in Chemnitz?

 The best time is usually after midnight until pre-dawn local time.
-Tonight, the darkest sky period is from 20:01 to 04:31 .
+Note that true astronomical darkness is not available tonight, so visibility may be reduced.

 Where should I look in the sky from Chemnitz?